CrabCraftDev/.github/profile/README.md

 # 🦀 CrabCraft

-A drop-in replacement for Paper Minecraft Server written in Rust.
+Minecraft server written in Rust.

+If you want to get in touch, join our [Discord server](https://discord.gg/ZSqcGUHD48)!

 > [!IMPORTANT]
 >